-Concentrations in design studies and interior design history are available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
+A concentration in design studies is available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
 Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the BIS program take active roles in creating their educational plans and defining their career goals.
-For more information, see "School of Interdisciplinary Studies," page 124.
+For more information, see "School of Interdisciplinary Studies," page 139.

-The School of Design offers a Master of Science in Design (MSD) degree with concentrations in graphic design, industrial design, and interior design.
+The College of Design offers a Master of Science in Design (MSD) degree with concentrations in industrial design, interior design, and graphic design.
 The faculty also participates in a collegewide, interdisciplinary PhD degree in Environmental Design and Planning with concentrations in design; history, theory, and criticism; and planning.
 For more information, see the Graduate Catalog.